-If you wish to go home, to a guardian, relative or friends for the weekend, both the Headmaster and your houseparents must have written permission from your parent.
+If you wish to go home, to a guardian, relative or friends for the weekend, both the Headmaster and your Houseparents must have written permission from your parent.
 If you are going to someone's house, two letters of permission must be sent to college: one from your parent and one from the parent who has invited you.
-Ideally this should be by Thursday night.
+Ideally this should be by Wednesday night.
 This can be by letter or email.
-You may leave after games/matches on Saturday, and return either on Sunday night (by your normal 'return to boarding house' time), or on Monday morning in good time for school.
+You may leave after 5pm on Friday and return either on Sunday night (by your normal 'return to boarding house' time), or on Monday morning in good time for school.